 COVID-19 vaccines are evaluated in multiple clinical trials and multi-stage testing processes to ensure safety.
 This article will brief you about the COVID vaccines and people with chronic conditions.

 COVID-19 vaccine is one of the highest priorities in this current pandemic situation.
 All the countries around the world are rolling out COVID-19 vaccines.
 The currently available COVID-19 vaccines have undergone multiple and rigorous clinical trials and multi-stage testing processes to ensure safety.
 COVID-19 vaccines have been carefully tested and continuously monitored, but still, there is confusion and misinformation about the safety of COVID-19 vaccines in people with chronic illnesses.
-To know more about COVID-19 vaccines for people with chronic conditions, their safety, and precautions, read the article.
+Read the article to know more about COVID-19 vaccines for people with chronic conditions, their safety, and precautions.

 Vaccines safely expose our bodies to pathogens so that our immune system can produce antibodies against these pathogens.
 Vaccines contain any one of the following

 Dead type or inactivated form of pathogen